matoruru/polybar-adapta-theme/README.md

 ### Network connection monitor, inbound/outbound speeds

-You can get information about how fast your network speed. like below animation,
+You can get information about how fast your network speed. like the animation below,

 ![volume_red](https://raw.githubusercontent.com/matoruru/imgs/master/polybar-adapta-theme/animation-network-speed.gif)

 ### CPU monitor

-You can get information about how many and well CPUs works, easily and immediately. like below animation.
+You can get information about how many and well CPUs works, easily and immediately. like the animation below.

 ![volume_red](https://raw.githubusercontent.com/matoruru/imgs/master/polybar-adapta-theme/animation-cpus.gif)